-Douglas Bloom, Ph.D.
-(University of Houston), Assistant Professor of Pediatrics.
+Douglas Bloom, PhD (University of Houston), Assistant Professor of Pediatrics.
 Neuropsychological assessment and consultation related to a wide variety of neurological and neurodevelopmental disorders in school-age children and adolescents.
 Special interests include assessment and intervention of learning and attentional disorders; concussion; traumatic brain injury.

-Kimberly Davis, Ph.D., ABPP-CN (Purdue University), Assistant Professor of Pediatrics, Director; Postdoctoral Fellowship in Pediatric Neuropsychology.
-Evaluation, consultation, and intervention for youth with acute/recently acquired neurologic injury.
-Comprehensive rehabilitation neuropsychology services for youth admitted to the inpatient rehabilitation unit (IRU), as well as outpatient consultation and cognitive rehabilitation.
-Research Interests: prediction of outcome following acquired brain injury and family perceived education needs.
+Kimberly Davis, Ph.D.
+(Purdue University), Assistant Professor of Pediatrics.
+Evaluation, consultation, and intervention for children with acute and/or recently acquired neurologic injury.
+Services provided to children admitted to the inpatient rehabilitation unit (IRU) and across the continuum of care through outpatient follow-up clinics and outpatient neuropsychological evaluation.
+Research Interests: prediction of outcome following traumatic brain injury and linear modeling for trajectories of brain injury recovery.